AlinaGeorge/Numerical-Methods/AIMs.md

 Here are the aims rewritten to start with "To implement a program to...":

 1. **Bisection Method**:
    To implement a program to find the root of a given continuous function by repeatedly halving the interval and selecting the subinterval that contains the root.
-This method is based on the Intermediate Value Theorem.

 2. **False Position Method**:
    To implement a program to determine the root of a given function by iteratively narrowing down the search interval using linear interpolation.
 This method improves upon the bisection method by choosing the point of intersection rather than the midpoint.